 Most counties in Texas fall within the lower lending limit, whereas Santa Cruz County in California meets the maximum income range.
 However, some counties have housing prices that fall in between, so those FHA limits are in the middle.

-Most of the country saw their lending limits increase, which was mostly thanks to the rise in home prices across the U.S. According to the National Association of Realtors, 96 metro areas saw their home prices increase by more than 5% in the third quarter of 2019.
+Most of the country saw their lending limits increase, which was mostly thanks to the rise in home prices across the U.S. According to the FHA, no counties saw a decrease in prices this year.

 How To Find The Max FHA Loan Amount For Your County